mrsmickers/yarnify/infra/README.md

-# Speek-It Azure Infrastructure
+# Yarnify Azure Infrastructure

-This directory contains Azure Bicep templates for deploying the Speek-It application infrastructure to Azure.
+This directory contains Azure Bicep templates for deploying the Yarnify application infrastructure to Azure.

 ## Architecture Overview